GSA/cio.gov-redo/_pages/meetings-and-operations.md

 ---
-title: Our Team and Leadership
+title: Our Meetings and Operations
 layout: wide
-permalink: /team-and-leadership/
+permalink: /operations/
 ---

 #This is a header